derausvoelksen/Udacity_SelfDriving-Car-ND_P5/writeup_template.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the second code cell of the IPython notebook VehicleDetect.ipynb.
-Its parameters are defined in the 5th cell.

-In cell 4 all the `vehicle` and `non-vehicle` images are read in.
+In cell 3 all the `vehicle` and `non-vehicle` images are read in.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

+The code for the HOG feature extract is contained in the fifth code cell of the IPython notebook VehicleDetect.ipynb.

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.